-Merciful "There were others, beside those whose sins have led them into apostasy, who had fallen into error, but the Lord had forgiven them, for His own glory and the salvation of souls" Smith and Sjodahl The Lord is compassionate, forgiving, and merciful.
+1 "There were others, beside those whose sins have led them into apostasy, who had fallen into error, but the Lord had forgiven them, for His own glory and the salvation of souls" Smith and Sjodahl The Lord is compassionate, forgiving, and merciful.

-Willingness to Forgive What is your response to someone who has hurt your feelings?
+Willingness to Forgive How do you feel when someone hurts your feelings?